beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The console looks like this:

-Die Konsole sieht ungefänr so aus:
+Die Konsole sieht ungefähr so aus:

 !["A screenshot of the developer tools open in a browser"](./images/part0/part0b_image1.png?raw=true)